What is Competitive Pricing?

 Competitive Pricing Strategies

-Competitor-based pricing models include price skimming, penetration pricing, price matching, premium pricing, and loss leader pricing.
+Competitor-based pricing models include price skimming, penetration pricing, price matching, premium pricing, loss leader pricing, and dynamic pricing.

 - Price skimming is when a company charges a high price for a new product to maximize profits.
 This strategy is often used when there is little or no competition for the product.